Aplas99/StudySync/README.md

 # MVC (Model Views and Controllers)
 - Model: classes (objects)
     - For this app I will be creating a model for index cards for studying that has a question, answer, and an Id number.
+    - Data related, consisting of classes and objects with properties
+    - Uses SQL statements
+    - Supplies the controller with lists of objects
 - View: web page (in this context -> Razor HTML)
     - The view will be the web pages that mangages the display of data.
+    - HTML/CSS code
+    - Usually gets a list of data from the controller
+    - Dynamically combines data with HTML and C# *(called Razor)* in a template
 - Controller: connects models, business logic and web pages.
     - The controller handles the code, page events, and navigation.
 - The MVC design pattern helps to enforce separation of concerns to help you avoid mixing presentation logic, business logic, and data access logic together.
     - This means that we can create apps that optimize space/ file sizes, code is modular, and can be run and managed by multiple people.